 The Basildon Community Policing Team is made up of police officers, police Community Support Officers and Specials under the command of an Inspector and a Chief Inspector District Commander.

-The team aims to protect people from harm, speak with communities about their concerns, gather information and help find answers to local problems.
+The team, along with the Town Centre Team, aims to protect people from harm, speak with communities about their concerns, gather information and help find answers to local problems.

 District Commander: Chief Inspector Chris Bradford